-I always try to find interesting and challenging subjects to spend my time.
-The life is short and I believe that we need to take decisions and follow our thoughts.
+Petros always tries to find interesting and challenging subjects to spend his time.
+He believes that life is short and that we need to take decisions and follow our thoughts.
 Space environment is a very interesting and challenging area that someone can follow.
-I see my work as a challenging hobby which makes me feel nice and enjoy my days with the amazing team we have in the Revolve project.
+He see’s his work as a challenging hobby which makes him feel good and he enjoy his days with the amazing team from the Revolve project.

 Petros has his own blog and you can read his posts on his dedicated webpage

 Claire was born in Paris and joined the REVOLVE project in October 2017.
 She is currently working on the ESR5 project studying smart reflector surfaces with processing capability based on actuated flexible thin organic large area surfaces.
 She was excited to discover the new opportunities available to her as she settled into her new role on the REVOLVE project.